What are lead magnets?

 What would make them think, “This is exactly what I need”?

 Your answers help you decide what kind of resource to create.
-For example, if they have basic understanding of the topic but struggle to apply them consistently or quickly, templates canhelp them take action without starting from scratch.
+For example, if they have a basic understanding of a topic but struggle to apply it consistently or quickly, give them a collection of tips and tricks

 Create your resource

-Next, write your resource.
+Next, either create or curate your resource.
 Keep the focus on one clear goal so readers can achieve a small win quickly.
 Use simple, easy-to-understand language and break the content into skimmable sections with headings, bullet points, or numbered steps.
 Include examples, prompts, or exercises that help people apply the idea immediately.

 Set up lead collection

 Once your lead magnet is ready, you need a way to collect email addresses.
-Some common places to add your sign-up form include a dedicated landing page, your link in bio, pop-ups, or at the end of blog posts, videos, or podcasts.
+You can embed sign up forms on your landing pages or website.
+Some common places to add your sign-up form include a dedicated landing page, blog, videos, or podcasts etc.

 If you’re using tools like Mailmodo, collecting emails becomes super easy.
-Mailmodo lets you build forms and landing pages with its drag-and-drop builder, so you can set everything up quickly without needing any coding skills.
+Mailmodo lets you build forms and landing pages with its drag-and-drop builder, so you can set up your lead magnet quickly without needing any coding skills.

 Improve over time

 Your lead magnet doesn’t have to be perfect from the start.
-Pay attention to how people respond and make small changes to make it better.
+Pay attention to how people respond, and make small changes to improve it.

 Look at things like how many people sign up, which lead magnets get the most interest, and how readers engage with your follow-up emails.
 Based on that, you can tweak the title, make the main benefit clearer, shorten or simplify the content, or even try a different format.